 - For the next three days we put the students in situations where they need to apply their knowledge of the metric units for capacity.
 They will be required to make sense of an unknown system and compare it to our own.

-- Tell them that there is a tiny island nation, called Smati, in the South Pacific Ocean.
+- Tell students that there is a tiny island nation, called Smati, in the South Pacific Ocean.
 The people of Smati have a special elixir that helps people to remember their multiplication and division tables.
 (Wouldn’t you like some of that?)
 You are going to go on a trade mission to Smati so New Zealand can trade our milk for their elixir.
-Unfortunately on Smati they do not use litres and millilitres to measure capacity.
+Unfortunately, on Smati they do not use litres and millilitres to measure capacity.
 They use sloshes, dribbles, and plops.
 Before you can go to Smati you will need to figure out how big each unit is so that you can talk their language (of capacity, that is).

 - Tell the students that you have some bottles of elixir from Smati which give some clue about how many millilitres or litres a slosh, a dribble and a plop are.
 You will need to have prepared a measurement jug and the following full bottles of "elixir" for each group: